 ACADEMIC PAPERS AND PRESENTATIONS

-Evaluation of the National Time to Change Anti-Stigma Mass Media
+- Evaluation of the National Time to Change Anti-Stigma Mass Media Campaign.

-"Nothing for Us Without us" At Home/Chez Soi Project on mental health
+- "Nothing for Us Without us" At Home/Chez Soi Project on mental health and homelessness.

 About the Mental Health Commission of Canada